Echidna, Short Beaked

 The incubation of eggs is about 10 days.

 Short-beaked Echidnas are solitary animals, inhabiting a home range which varies in size depending on the environment.
 In wet forest with abundant food the home range is about 124 acres.
 There is no fixed shelter site.
 Echidnas take shelter in hollow logs, under piles of rubble and brush and under thick clumps of vegetation.
 Sometimes they dig shallow burrows as long as 4 feet, which may be reused.
 A female incubating an egg or suckling young has a fixed burrow.
 The home ranges of several individuals overlap.
 Echidnas are usually active at dusk and dawn, but during the hot summer they are nocturnal, and during cold periods they may be diurnal.
 They avoid rain and will remain inactive if rain continues.
 Echidnas’ calls are similar to the cooing of a dove.

 During the mating season (June – August on mainland Australia) the short-beaked echidna female leaves a scent track by everting the cloaca, the wall of which contains numerous glands.
 This attracts males in overlapping ranges.
 The only time Echidnas are observed in groups is during the mating season, and on the only occasion when the sex of individuals in such a group was determined, the group consisted of one female being followed by a line of five males.
 In the breeding season the female develops a crescentic fold of skin which forms a pocket on the abdomen.
 The single grape-sized egg is laid into the pouch by extension of the cloaca while the female lies on her back.
-After about 10 days the young one hatches, using an egg tooth and a horny coruncle at the tip of the snout.
-The single young remains in the pouch until the spines being to erupt (after about 50 days).
+After about 10 days the young one hatches, using an egg tooth.
+The single young remains in the pouch until the spines begin to erupt (after about 50 days).
 For a further six months or so it continues to suckle.
 They become fully independent and move out to find their own territory after about a year.

 Primarily ants and termites